 RingCentral is a legacy call center software platform that offers video meetings, calls, and limited texting.
 It also lets you rent desk phones for your office, which is great if you manage team members who work at physical desks.

-Unlike Dialpad, you can also get additional phone numbers for $4.99 on any plan.
-That said, RingCentral comes with some significant drawbacks:
+Unlike Dialpad, you can get additional phone numbers for $4.99 on any plan.
+That said, RingCentral comes with several significant drawbacks:

 - The base plan comes with just 100 toll-free minutes shared among every member of your team.